Learn what performance characteristics to look for when shopping for independently operable scanning hardware.

 What are the benefits of a network document scanner?

-Because they don’t require an additional device in order to transmit files, network scanners can be an ideal choice for workspaces and commercial environments looking to save space and streamline their operations.
-Retail locations and satellite offices can capture important paperwork and transmit it directly to a centralized corporate office without needing to interface with a dedicated computing device.
+A network document scanner doesn’t need an additional device to send files.
+This can make it an ideal choice for workspaces looking to save space and streamline their operations.
+Retail locations or satellite offices can scan paperwork and send it to a central location without connecting to a computer.

 Understanding your network document scanning needs